 - Who Needs To Train The PSD - While some owners may want to seek out a professional trainer, PSDs can be trained by anyone including yourself as per the ADA.

-- How To Make Your Pet A PSD? - To make your pet an PSD you need to have a mental health evaluation with a licensed professional in your state.
+- How To Make Your Pet A PSD? - To make your pet a PSD you need to have a mental health evaluation with a licensed professional in your state.
 If you do not feel you can adequately train your dog to perform psychiatric tasks, we recommend utilizing Pettable's convenient PSD training program.